 $ zypper install <package_name>

-We hope this post will help you know how to fix CVE-2022-2884, a critical authenticated remote code execution vulnerability in GitLab.
+We hope this post would help you know how to fix CVE-2022-2884, a critical authenticated remote code execution vulnerability in GitLab.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.